darkpatternsdigital/scalable-git-branching-tools/docs/rc.md

 ### `-allowOutOfDate` (Optional)

-Allows branches that are not up-to-date with their upstreams.
+Allows branches that are not up-to-date with their dependencies.
 (This is the old behavior.)

-### `-allowNoUpstreams` (Optional)
+### `-allowNoDependencies` (Optional)

-Allows branches that do not have any upstreams.
+Allows branches that do not have any dependencies.
 (This is the old behavior.)

 ### `-dryRun` (Optional)